-You can program the turning operations as always-conveniently under dialog guidance in HEIDENHAIN plain language.
-Besides the standard path functions you can also use FK free contour programming to easily create contour elements not dimensioned for NC.
-Beyond this, you also have the contour elements recessing and undercutting for turning operations, which are supported by expressive help illustrations.
+You can program turning operations-as always-with convenient dialog guidance in HEIDENHAIN Klartext.
+Besides the standard path functions, you can also use FK free contour programming to easily create contour elements not otherwise dimensioned for NC.
+In addition, turning-specific recessing and undercutting contour elements are available and can be defined with the help of informative help illustrations.